sudoheader/hex2ascii/README.md

 will wait for you to paste hexadecimal data and paste it into your clipboard after pressing enter.

 ## About `HoneyBOT_h2a.sh`
-You'll need the `.bin` file generated from HoneyBOT in the directory running this script.
+You'll need the `.bin` file generated from HoneyBOT.
+`HoneyBOT_Packet_Data.txt` is needed in the directory running this script.
+I have converted part of the `.bin` called `HoneyBOT_Packet_Data.txt` for this reason so the `.bin` file is not needed for this script.

 `HoneyBOT_h2a.sh` does need some debugging...